 In this case, the speed at which the Aid agencies have acted both operationally (getting people on the ground) but also in comms terms has been extremely impressive.
 The use of ‘dark sites’, populated extremely quickly and updated in real-time is commendable.
-The DEC have got a decent site live, but Oxfam’s is really very excellent.
+The DEC have got a decent site live, but Oxfam’s crisis communications strategy is really very excellent.
 In particular the way they’ve rolled in a liveblog to publish their news and collate others’.
 Fingers crossed it helps increase donations, and then action.

 But on the other hand, we have Booking.com and Expedia.
 Really, did no-one think to stop buying ads against Google searches for ‘Philippines Hotel’?
 At least for a week or so.
 Hats off to Oxfam (again) for bidding for the top spot, but, while I appreciate Expedia, Booking.com, Asiarooms etc. have businesses to run, surely they could put one aspect on hold for a little while?

 [update – after spotting booking.com initially I couldn’t screengrab it.
 Maybe they’ve turned their booking off]